FREQUENTLY ASKED QUESTIONS

 Q: What if I fail a nursing course?

-A: You must immediately discuss your academic issues with your nursing advisor.
-If your CGPA meets progression requirements re-enrollment in a course is on a space available basis.
-Should your CGPA be below progression requirements you must petition for readmission to the program.
+A: You must immediately discuss your academic issues with your academic faculty advisor.
+The nursing student handbook outlines the complete policy for program progression and dismissal policies.
 Note: You may repeat a nursing course only once.
-Two failures in any combination of nursing courses will result in dismissal.
+Two withdrawals and/or failures in any combination of nursing courses will result in dismissal.

 Starr Science Building